env0/k8s-modules/log-storage/aws/dynamodb/README.md

 ## DynamoDB table on your own cloud provider

-You can apply this module on your AWS account, to create a DynamoDB table for storing logs. env0 will assume the role created in this module, in order to read and write logs.
+You can apply this module on your AWS account, to create DynamoDB tables for storing logs. env0 will assume the role created in this module, in order to read and write logs.
 When using this module, make sure the `aws` provider is using the correct region

 #### Variables: